RetroDECK/ES-DE/HAIKU.md

 ### Flycast

-Too slow to be usable in practice, possibly due to lack of 3D acceleration?
+Too slow to be usable in practice, probably due to lack of 3D acceleration.

 ### fMSX